 Underlying Geology/Native Soils

 Prior to siting, design and construction of the HCSTF, a baseline intrusive investigation should be conducted at the site to identify the type of soils and the geology underlying the site, including the depth of overlying soils, permafrost (if applicable), and bedrock (if shallow).
 Soil samples can be collected by test pit or test hole.
 Logs for each pit/hole should identify depths, drilling/advancement method, and lithology including a stratigraphic column.
-Baseline intrusive investigations should be completed by a qualified professional.
+Baseline intrusive investigations should be completed by a Qualified Professional.

 Baseline soil samples should to be collected in a grid pattern across the proposed site footprint.
 Soil samples should be analyzed and compared to the most current version of Environmental Guideline for Contaminated Site Remediation in the NWT (GNWT, 2003).
-The grid pattern should be determined by a qualified professional.
+The grid pattern should be determined by a Qualified Professional.
 These baseline soil samples should be compared to final soil samples collected and analysed prior to closure, as discussed in Section 7.3.

 Hydrogeology